 - Acrofatic: For a fat guy, Wario is quite good at running, jumping, and beating the crap out of things.
 It really peaks in Wario World, where he can pull off front flips and perform fancy wrestling moves on monsters much larger than he is.

-- Denser and Wackier: As a whole, the Wario series is far wackier than the already surreal Mario series.
+- Denser and Wackier: As a whole, the Wario series is far wackier than the already surreal Mario series, famously featuring Wario getting into compromising situations ultimately to his own benefit.
+Wario Land 4 and Wario World in particular turn toward cartoonish horror with their bosses.

 - Foe-Tossing Charge: Wario's signature move, where he charges shoulder-first to plow through enemies.
 It's so iconic that it has appeared in the otherwise unconnected platformers Wario World and Master of Disguise and makes sporadic appearances in the WarioWare series.